NMRA Canada President, Edmonton, AB

 Doug is a member of an On30 modular group and is building an HOn3 railroad at home, patterned after the former Alice Arm Railway in north-western B. C. He is 8 years into a 4 year project on it.

 Doug is a CPA with a public income tax practice and is co-owner of a five-pin bowling centre in Regina.
 His other activities include golfing, art collecting and wine appreciation.

 NMRA Canada Home Office Manager & Registrar

-NMRA Canada Web Manager Member, Edmonton, Alberta
+NMRA Canada Web Manager Member, Lethbridge, Alberta

 NMRA Canada District Director, Winnipeg, MB